 Inflexible film has been replaced by infinitely flexible digital images, composed of pixels that can easily be re-arranged with just a few twitches of a mouse.

 The significance of this technological leap is often underestimated.
 It was a seismic change that simultaneously opened up a universe of creative possibilities while eroding the credibility of the photographic image as a means of witness.
 Digital technology has prompted both creators and viewers to understand photographs and photography in a very different way.

 If you’re an artist using photography purely as a tool of expression, digital photography has surely been liberating.
-It’s unlocking a limitless world of possibilities.
+It has unlocked a limitless world of possibilities.
 You can add, remove, manipulate and massage your pictures in any direction you like.
-The creation of a digital photograph is just the beginning of a artistic journey, powered by tools like Photoshop.
+The creation of a digital photograph is just the beginning of an artistic journey, powered by tools like Photoshop.

 If you’re an editorial photographer, the story is slightly nuanced.
-While technological transformation of the photographic medium presents new opportunities, it also has it’s pitfalls.
+While the technological transformation of the photographic medium presents new opportunities, it also has its pitfalls.